Entra Sync

 Tip

-TIP: You must have administrative privileges in your Azure AD tenant to grant admin consent.
+TIP: You must have administrative privileges in Entra tenant to grant admin consent.

 Step 5: Create a client secret.

-The plugin uses a client secret to authenticate itself to your Azure Active Directory.
+The plugin uses a client secret to authenticate itself to Entra.
 This secret is like a password, and anyone with the secret has the permissions you have granted to the application registration resource in the previous steps, so you should treat this value as highly sensitive exactly like you would a password.

 To create a new client secret, select the “Certificates & secrets” option from the resource management blade (you should still be viewing the app registration you created).
 Scroll down to the “Client secrets” section and click the button to add a new client secret.
 You can name the secret anything you like, but as with the app registration, we recommend that you use a name that makes the purpose of the secret obvious.
 We recommend you choose the “Never” expiration option.
 Choosing a different expiration timeline means you will have to create a new secret and enter it into your plugin configuration when the old secret expires.